-I am just as comfortable teaching online as in-person, and I regularly attend seminars to reimagine teaching practices that nurture students' self-determination through the Bard College Institute for Writing and Thinking, the Open Society University Network (OSUN), Bard Master of Arts in Teaching Program, and PEN (Poets, Essayists, and Novelists) America.
-These seminars equip me to learn reparative pedagogies that cultivate student self-determination in in-person, online, and hybrid classrooms.
+I am just as comfortable teaching online as in-person, and I regularly attend seminars to reimagine teaching practices that nurture students' self-determination through the Institute for Writing and Thinking at Bard College, the Open Society University Network (OSUN), Bard Master of Arts in Teaching Program, and PEN (Poets, Essayists, and Novelists) America.

 Recent teaching workshops and symposiums include the following:

 -Understanding the Brain: Empowering Emotional Regulation in the Classroom

 -What is Teaching at the University?: Decolonizing the University and Possible Futures for a Global Alliance

 -Building Academic Community through Alternative Assessment (Bard Sequence Symposium)

 -Early College Fellowship Symposium